Fractribution Quickstart

 In addition to dbt being installed and a web events dataset being available in your database:

-• have snowplow_web_page_views derived table available as a source (generated by the snowplow_web package)
+snowplow_web_page_viewsderived table available as a source (generated by the snowplow_web package) - have a table with revenue data by users (

-• any custom incremental table that is built on top of the snowplow_web model that results in an aggregated revenue dataset
+snowplow_ecommerce_transaction_interactionsderived table generated by the snowplow_ecommerce package - any custom incremental table that is built on top of the

-• python or docker installed (or you can use Snowpark on Snowflake)
+pythonordockerinstalled (or you can use Snowpark on Snowflake)

 Make sure to create a new dbt project and import this package via the packages.yml as recommended by dbt, or add to an existing top level project.
 Do not fork the packages themselves.